YongoDavid/Demo-repo/README.md

 I have taken a few days to really practice and learn javascript well and is has been amazing , just keep practicing and it will be easier.  also i just need to leave the hard part and come back later to it with a fresh mind and i will figure it out

-Using DOMS to query and interact with my HTML document
+Using DOMS to query and interact with my HTML document Another day trying to work with javascript and fresh what i have learnt soo far